Anwarvic/anwarvic.github.io/my_collections/_language-modeling/XLNet.md

 GPT and BERT introduced in 2019 by Google Brain and published in this
-paper: "[XLNet: Generalized Autoregressive Pretraining for Language Understanding](https://arxiv.org/pdf/1906.08237.pdf)" by the same authors of Transformer-XL under the name of " Generalized Auto-regressive Pre-training for Language Understanding".
+paper: "[XLNet: Generalized Autoregressive Pretraining for Language Understanding](https://arxiv.org/pdf/1906.08237.pdf)" by the same authors of Transformer-XL.
+The official code for this paper can be found in the following GitHub repository: [xlnet](https://github.com/zihangdai/xlnet).

 In Transformer-XL, they extended the context-dependency length by introducing the segment-level recurrence mechanism which uses the hidden